influxdata/docs-v2/content/v2.0/reference/api/influxdb-1x/dbrp.md

 - If no mapped bucket exists, InfluxDB returns an error.

 ## Manually create and manage DBRP mappings
-If you have existing buckets that don't follow the **database/retention-policy** naming convention, but you want to map databases and retention policies to them, use the using the [`/api/v2/dbrps` API endpoint](/v2.0/api/#tag/DBRPs) to manually create and manage DBRP mappings.
+If you have an existing bucket that does't follow the **database/retention-policy** naming convention, you **must** manually create a database and retention policy mapping to query that bucket with the `/query` compatibility API.
+Use the using the [`/api/v2/dbrps` API endpoint](/v2.0/api/#tag/DBRPs) to manually create and manage DBRP mappings.

-**To create a DBRP mapping, provide the following:**
+**To manually create a DBRP mapping, provide the following:**

 - authentication token
 - organization name or ID